HOW TO START RUNNING (AND NOT GET INJURED)

 7. DON’T – FORGET REST DAYS

-Recovery time is crucial for every runner, and it is important not to underestimate it.
+Recovery time is crucial for every runner: do not to underestimate it.

 Even if you’ve well and truly caught the ‘bug’ for the sport, get into the habit of taking rest days to allow your body to repair itself and come back stronger for your next run.